2 Functions in Julia

 Area (generic function with 1 method)

-But the other fact about this problem – that the perimeter is \(20\) – means that height depends on width.
+But the other fact about this problem – the constraint that the perimeter is \(20\) – means that height depends on width.
 For this question, we can see that \(P=2w + 2h\) so that

 h(w) = (20 - 2 * w)/2